 The Rotary Clubs of District 5320 are dedicated to humanitarian service, working “hands on” and through support of The Rotary Foundation.
 The District Governor and the District 5320 team help to provide clubs and Rotarians with necessary resources, education, motivation and inspiration to grow membership and increase their ability to serve others.
 If you are interested in serving Rotary beyond your club, let the Governor know!
 We’re waiting for your call!

 Governor Selection Process

-Our District Nominating Committee is comprised of four Past Presidents of Clubs in our District (George Gillespie (Anaheim Hills), Steve Larson (Garden Grove), Jim Rutter (San Clemente Sunrise) and Allen McLean (Los Alamitos/Seal Beach)), who were elected at the District Assembly in March, and Past Governors Solari, Gerdes, and McGonegal.
-Charged with the “duty to seek out and propose the best available candidate for governor-nominee” they will meet next spring, in accordance with the bylaws, to interview and select our District’s Governor for Rotary Year 2015-2016.
+Our District Nominating Committee is comprised of four Past Presidents of Clubs in our District who are elected at the District Assembly each year, and the three immediate Past District Governors.
+The current Governor is an “ex officio” member of the committee.
+Charged with the “duty to seek out and propose the best available candidate for governor-nominee” they meet each fall, in accordance with the bylaws, to interview and select our future District’s Governor,

 The Governor Designate will quickly find a new, expanded circle of friends, peers, mentors, and trainers and will begin, with them, a schedule of sessions and seminars, refining skills and techniques, and, along the way, acquiring an entirely new perspective of Rotary.
 The Nominee-Elect attends all District meetings and events, expanding knowledge of the operation of District 5320 and working with the current Governor on the important task of building appreciation, understanding, and support of The Rotary Foundation.